neonmoe/fae/README.md

 I don't have to come up with another name :)

 ## Cargo features
+- The **png** feature implements the `Image::from_png` function, which allows you to load images from PNG data.
+This is a very convenient feature, but not necessarily a requirement for using the crate, so it's optional.
 - The **text** feature implements the `text` mod, which has functionality for drawing strings.
 Fonts are provided in the form of .ttf files shipped with your application.
 The glyph rendering is done by `rusttype`, which this feature adds as a dependency, as well as `unicode-normalization`.
 A lightweight version of this feature is planned, where you can use bitmap fonts to conserve executable size and performance.
-This is enabled by default.
-- The **png** feature implements the `Image::from_png` function, which allows you to load images from PNG data.
-This is a very convenient feature, but not necessarily a requirement for using the crate, so it's optional.
-This is enabled by default.
+When this is not enabled, text rendering functions are still defined, but print out squares in the place of glyphs.
 - **flame** is available as an optional dependency, because that's how the renderer is profiled.
 If you want to use `flame` in your own application that uses `fae`, but *don't* want the `fae` profiling